Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 Official USDA Guidelines

 The USDA recommends 1 pound of turkey per person when accounting for bone weight, but this baseline needs adjustment based on your specific circumstances.
 USDA’s Food Safety and Inspection Service emphasizes that proper portioning also reduces food safety risks by minimizing the amount of perishable leftovers that need safe storage.
+These same principles apply to other holiday proteins detailed in our comprehensive food safety guide.

 Industry Standards vs. Home Cooking